 The AR procedure thus enjoys several remarkable features.
-Namely, it is: (1) pivotal in finite samples; (2) robust to weak instruments; (3) robust to excluded instruments; (4) robust to the specification of the model for Y (which can be nonlinear with an unknown form); further, (5) the AR method provides asymptotically "valid" tests and confidence sets under quite weak distributional assumptions (basically, the assumptions that cover the usual asymptotic properties of linear regression); and (6) it can be extended easily to test restrictions and build confidence sets which also involve the coefficients of the exogenous variables, such as $H_0(\beta_0, \nu_0)$ in (6.10).
+Namely, it is (1) pivotal in finite samples; (2) robust to weak instruments; (3) robust to excluded instruments; (4) robust to the specification of the model for Y (which can be non-linear with an unknown form); further, (5) the AR method provides asymptotically 'valid' tests and confidence sets under quite weak distributional assumptions (basically, the assumptions that cover the usual asymptotic properties of linear regression); and (6) it can be extended easily to test restrictions and build confidence sets that also involve the coefficients of the exogenous variables, such as $H_0(\beta_0, \nu_0)$ in (67).

 But the method also has its drawbacks.
-The main ones are: (1) the tests and confidence sets obtained in this way apply only to the full vector β [or $(\beta', \gamma')'$]; what can we do, if β has more than one element?
-(2) power may be low if too many instruments are added (X_2 has too many variables) to perform the test, especially if the instruments are irrelevant; (3) the error normality assumption is restrictive and we may wish to consider other distributional assumptions; (4) the structural equations are assumed to be linear.
-We will now discuss a number of methods which have been proposed in order to circumvent these drawbacks.
+The main ones are (1) the tests and confidence sets obtained in this way apply only to the full vector $\beta$ [or $(\beta', \gamma')'$ ]; what can we do, if $\beta$ has more than one element?
+(2) power may be low if too many instruments are added ( $X_2$ has too many variables) to perform the test, especially if the instruments are irrelevant; (3) the error normality assumption is restrictive and we may wish to consider other distributional assumptions; (4) the structural equations are assumed to be linear.
+We will now discuss a number of methods that have been proposed to circumvent these drawbacks.